Blackgaurd/pathtracer-cpp/README.md

 # Path Tracer

+Implementation of the path tracing algorithm written in C++ and GLSL.
+Here are some of its features:

-Path tracing algorithm implemented in C++ that supports rendering on the CPU and GPU using OpenGL.
-Uses BVH built with SAH as an acceleration structure.
+- Supports single threaded rendering on the CPU or concurrent rendering on the GPU using OpenGL.
+  - GPU rendering is chunked into smaller jobs to avoid hogging the GPU from the OS.
+- Positionable camera using a position/forward vector system.
+- Proof of concept realtime rendering using SFML (only works on Linux).
+- Logarithmic time ray-triangle intersections by using a bounding volume hierarchy (BVH) built with the surface area heuristic.
+  - The BVH is implemented with neither recursion nor pointers to be compatible with GLSL.
+Rather, it uses a stack in place of recursion and an array to store nodes.
+- Support for various materials:
+  - Emitting/light materials of variable brightness and colour.
+  - Lambertian diffuse or matte surfaces using random hemisphere sampling BRDF.
+  - Specular diffuse or mirror surfaces of variable roughness using a combination of hemisphere and specular sampling BRDF's.
+- Global illumination thanks to using path tracing instead of ray tracing.

 ## Examples

+Standard Cornell Box.

+- SPP (samples per pixel): 10,000.
+- Ray depth: 5.
+- Triangles in scene: 30.
+- Resolution: 1024x1024.
-Cornell box rendered at 10,000 spp.
-Resolution: 1024x1024, time: 112 seconds (~50 billion rays).
+- Completion time: 112 seconds on GPU (~50 billion rays).

 ![box](examples/cornell_box.png)

-Cornell box-esque scene with specular reflection walls of increasing roughness, rendered at 10,000 spp.
-Resolution: 1024x1024, time: 230 seconds (~50 billion rays).
+Cornell box-esque scene with specular reflection walls of increasing roughness.

+- SPP: 10,000.
+- Ray depth: 5.
+- Triangles in scene: 32.
+- Resolution: 1024x1024.
+- Average completion time: 230 seconds on GPU (~50 billion rays).

 ![box0](examples/mod0.png)
 ![box0.05](examples/mod0.05.png)